Halbert E. Paine

-Halbert Eleazer Paine (February 4, 1826 – April 14, 1905) was an American lawyer and Republican politician.
-He served as a Union Army general during the American Civil War, and after the war was elected to three terms in the United States House of Representatives representing Wisconsin's 1st congressional district.
+Halbert Eleazer Paine (February 4, 1826 – April 14, 1905) was an American lawyer, Republican politician, and Wisconsin pioneer.
+He served as the 21st United States Commissioner of Patents (1878-1880), appointed by President Rutherford B. Hayes.
+He earlier served three terms in the U.S. House of Representatives, representing Wisconsin's 1st congressional district from 1865 to 1871.
+Before his political career, Paine served as a Union Army general in the western theater of the American Civil War.

+His first cousin, Eleazar A. Paine, was also a Union Army general in the Civil War.

 Biography

-Paine was born in Chardon, Ohio.
-Through his father's family, he was a first cousin of Eleazar A. Paine, who would also serve as a general in the Union Army in the Civil War.
+Paine was born in Chardon, Ohio, in February 1826.
 After attending the common schools, Paine graduated from Western Reserve College in 1845.
 He moved to Mississippi for a year to teach school but returned to Cleveland to read the law.
 In 1848 he passed the bar exam and established a practice.
 He married and started a family.

 In 1857, Paine took his family to Milwaukee, Wisconsin, where he continued his legal career.
 Beginning 1859, his law partner was Carl Schurz, though, with Paine's encouragement, Schurz took more of an interest in politics and public speaking than law.

 American Civil War

 With the outbreak of the Civil War, Paine entered the Union army as the colonel of the 4th Wisconsin Infantry Regiment.
 On April 9, 1863, President Abraham Lincoln appointed Paine brigadier general of volunteers, to rank from March 13, 1863.
 The President had nominated Paine for the promotion on March 12, 1863, and the U.S. Senate had confirmed the appointment on March 13, 1863.

 Paine after his promotion to Brigadier General.

 Paine led widespread actions in the Lower Mississippi, which took him into Louisiana.
 These included involvement in the Vicksburg campaign, the capture of New Orleans, the Battle of Baton Rouge, and the Bayou Teche offensive.
 He also coordinated anti-guerrilla operations in southern Louisiana and Mississippi.
 In late-September 1862, Paine assumed command of the Camp Parapet, a fortification about ten miles north of New Orleans under overall command of Brigadier General Thomas W. Sherman, who was in command of New Orleans defenses.

 With the Third Division of the Army of the Gulf, he took part in an assault on Priest Gap during the siege and Battle of Port Hudson in Louisiana.
 He suffered a wound that required amputation of his leg.
 After his recovery, Paine commanded troops in the defense of Washington, D.C., during Jubal A. Early's raid in 1864.
-He resigned from the army on May 15, 1865, and returned to Wisconsin.
+He resigned from the army on May 15, 1865, due to his election to the U.S. House of Representatives.

 On December 11, 1866, President Andrew Johnson nominated Paine for appointment to the brevet grade of major general of volunteers, to rank from March 13, 1865.
 The U.S. Senate confirmed the appointment on February 6, 1867.